gatling/frontline-doc/content/reference/current/user/binary/index.md

 It's not defined when running locally with any Gatling OSS launcher.
 {{< /alert >}}

-## Publishing Fatjars into Binary Repositories
+## Publishing Gatling Enterprise Packages into Binary Repositories

 Instead of building tests from sources, you have the option of building binaries upstream and publishing them into a binary repository (JFrog Artifactory, Sonatype Nexus or AWS S3) so Gatling Enterprise just has to download them.